TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

   - 100/200: 100/200 SMA cross.
   - 20/50: 20/50 SMA cross.
   - 10/20: 10/20 SMA cross.
-- Bear Power and Bull Power are based on a scoring system which scores several SMA crossovers across all timeframes M1 -> W1 (Total Power is always 99.9999 which rounds up to 100).
-M1 -> M15 signals are worth 0.6666 points,  M30-> H1 are worth 1.5 points, and H4 -> W1 are worth 5 points.
+- Bear Power and Bull Power are based on a scoring system which scores several SMA crossovers across all timeframes M1 -> W1 (Total Power is always 100 for both LTF and HTF).
 The MA crossovers used are 200 SMA (price above or below the MA line), Death/Golden Cross (50/200 SMA), 100/200 SMA cross, 20/50 SMA cross, and 10/20 SMA cross.

 ![MTF_MA_200SMA_Lines](Images/MTF_MA_200SMA_Lines.png)